 At a glance

-- Overall, primary energy consumption in Germany has been decreasing.
-Between 1990 and 2020 it fell by 33 %.
+- Overall, primary energy consumption in Germany has been decreasing slightly.
+Between 1990 and 2021 it fell by 18 %.

-However, using and generating energy is also associated with many forms of environmental pollution: Mining of raw materials such as coal or crude oil destroys the Earth’s surface.
+However, using and generating energy is also associated with many forms of environmental pollution: Mining of raw materials such as coal or petroleum destroys soil.
 In addition, water is polluted, compromising local ecosystems.
 The transport of raw materials consumes additional energy, generating greenhouse gas emissions and other air pollutants that damage human health.
 Transforming and providing energy puts further pressure on the environment.

 Therefore, lowering the primary energy consumption is an important part of an energy transition, alongside the switch to alternative and renewable energy sources.